 The Global Default profile now enables single stream HDX globally in the initial case.
 This profile supports Single-stream or Multi-stream QoS for HDX, depends on the QoS profile selection.

-If the selected QoS profile is Standard (default case), then the global default profile will be single stream HDX.
-In this case, multi-stream QoS for HDX is unchecked and the profile mode is single-Stream.
+If the selected QoS profile is Standard (default case), then the global default profile is single stream HDX.
+In this case, multi-stream QoS for HDX check box is cleared and the profile mode is single-Stream.

 If the selected QoS profile is HDX, then multi-stream QoS and Deep packet inspection (DPI) are enabled.

 To view the QoS profile selection, go to Configuration > QoS > QoS profiles.